 If there’s a new version available for your device, it will show you the download button.
 Then follow on-screen instructions to install the update.
 Check out our detailed guide about how to update Google Play System Update.

-We suggest you not to sideload Google Play System Update via an APK.
+We do not recommend you to sideload Google Play System Update via an APK.

 Want to know more?
 Get detailed information about what is Google Play System Update and how it can help you improve your device’s performance.